MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

     ![image](../media/9a-12.png)

-    >**Note**: These values do not represent a realistic configuration, since their purpose is to trigger autoscaling as soon as possible, without extended wait period.
+    >**Note**: These values do not represent a realistic configuration, since their purpose is to trigger autoscaling as soon as possible, without an extended wait period.

 1. Click **Add** and, back on the App Service plan scaling blade, specify the following settings (leave others with their default values):